 I can still hear the video in my head, I can see the image of my fathers last second alive.
 It replays for me almost every night when I close my eyes.
 I hate to fall asleep.
 Sometimes I cant.
 The image will never leave me.
 It’s something no son should ever see.
 This 73 year old, USMC soldier who fought in wars, defended our country’s flag, and did his tours on foreign soil, ultimately lost his life in an unseen war under the same flag he fought to defend on the soil that he swore to protect.

 My trip to Germany and England is void in my memory.
 But I remember getting off the plane.
 It had been three days since it happened.
 My brother and sister wanted to wait to tell me what happened until I got back to the states.
 When we got off the plane, countless people showed up to welcome us.
 I tried to be strong, but how??
 Who could be strong through this?
 I began to break down.
 It took almost a week and a half before we could lay my father to rest.
 So many strings to jump over with the VA.
 We just wanted him to be buried like a Marine.
 With the flag draped on the casket, the 21 gun salute and marine pallbearers.
 After many phone calls by my brother, they finally agreed to allow him to receive full honers at his funeral.
-Due to the circumstances of his death we could have immediate family.
-The media hounded us.
-Report after report was inaccurate.
+Due to the circumstances of his death we could only have immediate family.
+Report depicted a man that was crazy, they had no idea what really happened to him.
 So many things said that were not true.
-Even two media sources that refused to take down the neighbors video.
 My parents friends couldn’t even be there.
 Just his children and their families.
 A small gathering at the Knoxville National Cemetery.
 We laid him to rest among Heroes….

 The next year was the worst year for me.
 Sleepless nights, regrets, questions.
 Non stop.
 Never ending.
 I had a lot of anger about what happened.
 Questions about what had caused it.
 What could I have done?
 What did I say to him last?
 How did I fail?
 So many questions… And amongst the questions of why, came some of the last concerns of my father.
 “We are losing too many Veterans.
 22 A DAY!!
 Something is killing them.
 It’s gotta stop.
 Someone has to stop it!”
 This would replay in my head over and over.
 Someone has to stop it.
 But who?
 Surely not me.
 Who am I?
 What do I have to offer?
 HOPE… I had hope.
 Hope that there is peace, that there is purpose that there is a plan.
 Hope that one can be in your darkest part of their mind and yet know that someone is there for you.
 Hope that no matter what you have done, there is forgiveness.
 I set out on a mission.
 A mission to change the number of Veterans who lose their life to PTSD.
 I didn’t know how I was going to do it, I just knew I HAD to try.
 My first plan of action was to design a shirt for my father.
 Something that would symbolize not just him but ALL Veterans that fight the unseen war.
 The icon… Phoenix.